-A combative and tenacious young midfielder, Dale Gorman signed for Stevenage in 2013.
-He arrived at the Lamex on a scholarship, but soon started to attract the attention of Boro’s first-team staff.
+A combative and tenacious young midfielder, Dale Gorman signed for us in 2013; first coming from Northern Ireland at the Lamex on a scholarship.
+But soon started to attract the attention of Boro’s first-team staff.
 It was during the 2015-6 season, however, that most progress was made; Gorman breaking into the first team.
-Since then, he has consolidated his position in the squad.
+And, since then, he did much to consolidate his position in the squad.

 Away from Boro’, Gorman made six caps at U17 level for Northern Ireland up until March 2013.
 He stepped up to the U19 squad and was selected for the U21 squad shortly after his pro debut for Boro’.
 It was to be a forgettable debut at this level, however.
-Northern Ireland lost 2-1 to Scotland, and Gorman was dismissed.
+Northern Ireland lost 2-1 to Scotland, and Gorman was dismissed for two bookings.